Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space

-Since the pioneering work of the Brooklyn group~\cite{Anastasio1980_PRL45-2096,Anastasio1981_PRC23-2273}, RBHF calculations are primarily performed with positive-energy states (PESs), because the construction of $NN$ interaction matrix elements in full Dirac space, i.e. between negative-energy states (NESs) and PESs, and the corresponding solution of the in-medium scattering equation is rather complicated.
+Since the pioneering work of the Brooklyn group~\cite{Anastasio1980_PRL45-2096,Anastasio1981_PRC23-2273}, RBHF calculations are primarily performed with positive-energy states (PESs), because the construction of $NN$ interaction matrix elements in full Dirac space, i.e., between negative-energy states (NESs) and PESs, and the corresponding solution of the in-medium scattering equation are rather complicated.
 To compensate for the incompleteness of the Dirac space, different approximations have been introduced to extract the effective single-particle potentials~\cite{Brockmann1990_PRC42-1965,Gross-Boelting1999_NPA648-105,Schiller2001_EPJA11-15} necessary for the self-consistent solution of the Hartree-Fock equation.
-These approximations have been applied to solve for symmetric~\cite{Brockmann1990_PRC42-1965,LI-GQ1992_PRC45-2782,Gross-Boelting1999_NPA648-105,Schiller2001_EPJA11-15,WANG-CC2020_JPG47-105108} and asymmetric nuclear matter~\cite{Engvik1994_PRL73-2650,MA-ZY2002_PRC66-024321,Alonso2003_PRC67-054301,VanDalen2004_NPA744-227, Sammarruca2005_PRC71-064306,VanDalen2007_EPJA31-29,Katayama2013_PRC88-035805,TONG-H2018_PRC98-054302}.
-However, it turned out, that they cannot uniquely determine the single-particle properties~\cite{Nuppenau1989_NPA504-839}.
-Contradictory results for the isospin dependence of single-particle potentials are found between two frequently used approximations~\cite{Ulrych1997_PRC56-1788}.
+However, it turned out that they cannot uniquely determine the single-particle properties~\cite{Nuppenau1989_NPA504-839}.
+Contradictory results for the isospin dependence of the Dirac mass are found between two frequently used approximations~\cite{Ulrych1997_PRC56-1788}.
+The momentum-independence approximation predicts the proton-neutron Dirac mass splitting in isospin asymmetric matter is $M_{D,n}^* > M_{D,p}^*$, while the projection method leads to the opposite sign $M_{D,n}^* < M_{D,p}^*$.
 Therefore, to clarify the properties of asymmetric nuclear matter, it is necessary to solve the RBHF equations in the full Dirac space~\cite{Poschenrieder1988_PRC38-471,Huber1995_PRC51-1790,deJong1998_PRC58-890}.

 Recently, a self-consistent RBHF calculation in the full Dirac space has been achieved for SNM~\cite{WANG-SB2021_PRC103-054319}.
 It avoids the approximations applied in the RBHF calculations in the Dirac space with PESs only.
 The saturation properties of SNM found in this way are in good agreement with the empirical values.
 In this Letter, we develop the RBHF theory in the full Dirac space for ANM and present the results of ANM and their consequences for the mass-radius relations of neutron stars.